cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 {{% image src="/integrations/integration_builder/how_to_guides/http/12-http-connection-connected.png" alt="HTTP connection connected" %}}

 > **ⓘ** The credentials and the accuracy of the authentication type configuration are not verified when you click **Connect**.
 The **Connected** status simply means that all required fields for the HTTP connection have been filled out.
-Subsequent steps will demonstrate how the credentials will be tested.
+Subsequent steps will demonstrate how the credentials will be tested via [configuring sending a sample request](#configure-and-send-a-sample-request).

 ### Create a recipe